 The original methods selected to calculate the levels of service are described in Appendix B. These methods are consistent with the Transportation Research Board's Circular 212 and the Highway Capacity Manual, as required by the CMP legislation.
 For the 2005 CMP, LOS for intersections was performed utilizing both the Circular 212 Methodology (based on a volume-to-capacity ratio of the critical movements) and the 2000 HCM Methodology (calculated based on an average control delays, expressed in seconds per vehicle).
 The LOS ratings using the 2000 HCM method are one to two grades lower than the ratings based on Circular 212 methodology.
 In addition, calculated LOS ratings using the 2000 HCM methodology are more consistent with field observations than the calculated ratings based on the Circular 212 methodology.
 For comparison purposes, the 2007 CMP also included both methodologies for calculating intersection LOS.
-Based on the observation that the 2009 CMP and subsequent updates only include the 2000 HCM methodology for calculating intersection LOS.
+Based on the observation that the 2000 HCM LOS results are more reflective of actual conditions, it was determined that the 2009 CMP and subsequent updates only include the 2000 HCM methodology for calculating intersection LOS.

-1See Chapter 6 for further discussion of the program that will analyze the potential countywide impacts of land use changes on San Mateo County's transportation system.
+&lt;sup>12See Chapter 6 for further discussion of the program that will analyze the potential countywide impacts of land use changes on San Mateo County's transportation system.